Lil Uzi Vert: 2016 arrests in Atlanta and Philadelphia

-On December 8, 2016, Woods was arrested in Atlanta, Georgia for recklessly driving a dirtbike.
+On December 8, 2016, Woods was arrested in Atlanta for recklessly driving a dirtbike.
 Woods and a friend were driving a dirtbike without lights and helmets before being noticed by police.
 While being chased by the police, Woods fell off their dirtbike and attempted to run away on foot before being caught and held on $6,500 bond.
 In November 2017, the charge was resolved with Woods receiving a community service sentence.

 In October 2020, Woods and several others were arrested in the streets of Philadelphia after being involved in a paintball gun fight.
 They were caught after sharing a video of the dispute on Instagram.